Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 - I invite you to the Workshop on Designing Creative Presentations

-Create your own puzzles in PowerPoint – step-by-step guide
+Create your own puzzles in PowerPoint – a step-by-step guide

 Let’s get to the work 🙂